-CAT SHOW ENTRY FORM: Due to the Fair Office by Friday, April 20, 2018 at 5:00 p.m.
+\\CAT SHOW ENTRY FORM: Due to the Fair Office (mail or fair office/drop box) by MAY 18, 2020 at 5:00 p.m.
+No Exceptions.
+No electronic entries will be accepted.

-ENTRY: Saturday, May 5, 2018 - 8:00 - 9:30 a.m.
-JUDGING: Saturday, May 5, 2018 at 9:45 a.m.
+ENTRY: Saturday, June 13, 2020 - 8:00 - 9:30 a.m.
+JUDGING: Saturday, June 13, 2020 at 9:45 a.m.
 Craig Center

-Cat project members must include their cat show entries on the fair online entries.
+\\Cat project members must include their cat show entries on the fair online entries.

 - 1. Cats may be household pets or purebred, with/ without papers. - 2.
 All cats must be under the daily care and supervision of the exhibitor as of January 1 of the current exhibit year. - 3.
 Kittens must be at least 4 months old to show. - 4.
 All cats over 10 months of age will be considered an adult cat. - 5.
 All cats to be exhibited must have a health check and the following vaccinations: Distemper-Rhino and Rabies.
 Vaccinations must have been administered within the past year or as prescribed by your veterinarian and at least three weeks before showing in the current exhibit year.
-A copy of the vaccine record with dates of vaccinations administered from a veterinarian must be included with your entry. - Exhibitors may exhibit four (4) cats but cannot be in the same lot number. - 7.
-All cats must be brought in appropriate carriers - All cats must be checked in by a veterinary professional.
-Any animal that is pregnant, nursing or exhibits signs of disease or infection will not be allowed to show and will be sent home. - 9.
-Display cages will be provided for judging.
+A copy of the vaccine record with dates of vaccinations administered from a veterinarian must be included with your entry. - 6.
+Exhibitors may exhibit four (4) cats but cannot be in the same lot number. - 7.
+All cats must be brought in appropriate carriers - 8.
+All cats must be checked in by a veterinary professional.
+Any animal that is pregnant, nursing or exhibits signs of disease or infection will not be allowed to show and will be sent home. - Display cages will be provided for judging.
 All cats are to be taken home after the show. - It is highly recommended, but not required, that all cats are spayed or neutered. - 11.
-Cats will be judged on grooming such as cleanliness, condition of coat, and nails clipped. - Showmanship is judged faced to face on cat knowledge, exhibitor presentation, grooming of cat and handling of cat. - 13.
+Cats will be judged on grooming such as cleanliness, condition of coat, and nails clipped. - 12.
+Showmanship is judged faced to face on cat knowledge, exhibitor presentation, grooming of cat and handling of cat.

+- 13. Exhibitors MUST make an entry in Class A before an entry can be made in Class B and/or C. - 14.
 All posters or displays for Class C must be 14x22 in size and deliver a clear message.
 Pencil and ball point pen may not be used.
 Exhibitors name, grade and club must be written on the back of the poster or display.
 Limit one entry per exhibitor.